5 things to know about how GPS trackers actually work

 Accuracy of GPS Trackers

-GPS accuracy matters a lot since it’s key to both everyday and military uses.
+GPS accuracy matters a lot since it's key to both everyday and military uses.
 For civilian purposes—like tracking people, cars, or lost items—GPS accuracy is usually within a few meters to tens of meters.
-That’s plenty for things like navigating city streets or keeping tabs on loved ones…or catching your cheating dog of a boyfriend at his new girl’s place when he says he’s “working late”.
+That's plenty for things like navigating city streets, keeping tabs on loved ones, or tracking down a lost phone.

 For the military, GPS needs to be way more precise, often aiming for accuracy within centimeters.
 The military depends on this level of detail for positioning troops, equipment, and guided weapons.
 In these cases, pinpoint accuracy is essential for successful missions and staying a step ahead.